raspberrypilearning/target-practice/en/step_4.md

 --- task ---

-Finally, create a global variable called `hit_colour` to use to check what colour the arrow has hit.
+Finally, create a global variable called `hit_color` to use to check what colour the arrow has hit.

 Add code a `get()` function, inside the `color()` function, which gets the colour at the `arrow_x` and `arrow_y` coordinates.